 What Court Do I File a Lawsuit In for Motorcycle Damage?

-If you didn’t have collision coverage on your motorcycle, you can file a lawsuit in Small Claims Court If the damage is less than the small claims court limit or you are willing to accept the amount limited in Small Claims Court.
+If you didn’t have collision coverage on your motorcycle, you can file a lawsuit in Small Claims Court If the damage is less than the small claims court limit or if you are willing to accept the amount limited in Small Claims Court.

 In New York, the limit to the amount you can sue for motorcycle damage in Small Claims Court is $5,000 in Nassau and Suffolk Counties.
 In New York City, you can sue for up to $10,000 in NYC Small Claims Court.